Devendra20-20/-0578/README.md

 # Physics
-This repository related to physics
+This repository related to physics we can contribute physics related materials.